How Does a 1098-T Affect My Taxes?

 Students may claim an education credit on Form 1040.
-This 1098-T form is required to support any claim for an education credit.
-This 1098-T Tuition Statement also shows the amount of scholarships and grants paid to the school for the student's expenses, and this amount may reduce the amount of qualified expenses when calculating a student's credit.
+The 1098-T form is required to support any claim for an education credit and shows the amount of scholarships and grants paid to the school for the student's expenses.
+This amount may reduce the amount of qualified expenses when calculating a student's credit.

-If 1098-T shows any adjustments by the school to scholarships and grants reported on a previous year's 1098-T, the student's tax liability for the previous year may be altered, and an amended return may have to be filed by the student.
+If the current form shows any adjustments by the school to scholarships and grants reported on a previous year's 1098-T, the student's tax liability for the previous year may be altered, and an amended return may have to be filed by the student.

-If you are an eligible educational institution or an insurer, an official IRS 1098-T form Copy A to file with the IRS may be ordered through the IRS website and received by mail.
-Fillable Form 1098-T copies B and C may be downloaded, printed, and used to satisfy the requirement to furnish the statement to the payer.
+If you are an eligible educational institution or an insurer, the official Copy A may be ordered through the IRS website and received by mail.
+Fillable Copies B and C may be downloaded, printed and used to satisfy the requirement to furnish the statement to the payer.

 If you are an eligible post-secondary student, you will receive a copy of this form every year.
 This form may be furnished to you by the educational institution or the insurer that reimbursed or refunded qualified educational expenses to you.
 Qualified expenses include tuition, an enrollment fee, and required course materials.